estcube/Telemetry-Forwarding-Client/README.md

 new versions of these files from the configured endpoints.
 Both files are then overwritten to the configured path and the kaitai file is compiled into the `src/icp.py` file (overwriting the old one).

+More information on the configuration files can be found in the [documentation](/doc/data_conf_spec.md).

 ### Frontend

 #### Requirements